anurbol/filesections-rfc/README.md

     The "vendor" and "name" attributes' values are *file section identifiers*.
 They serve to the very purpose of the "file section" concept: identifying and structuring an unstructured file content.

-    The <b>"vendor"</b> attirbute may help to recognize the author of the content in a shared file.
+    The <b>"vendor"</b> attribute may help to recognize the author of the content in a shared file.

     The <b>"name"</b> attribute can help to identify the purpose and the matter of the content.
 It can be used in cases including, but not limited to:
     <ul>